checkmarx-ts/checkmarx-python-sdk/README.md

 - For windows, it should be like `C:\\Users\\<UserName>\\.Checkmarx\\config.ini`
 - For linux and MacOS, it should be like `/home/<UserName>/.Checkmarx/config.ini`

+You can also use `checkmarx_config_path` as environment variable  or command line argument to set up configuration file path.

 ###Option 2, using environment variables or command line arguments

 For CxSAST: